xanderstuff/FSEE-BiomeVersion/wiki/dev/docs/items/armor/hallowed_armor.md

 ## Set Bonus

-Equipping full set of Hallowed armor will start a 22 seconds countdown.
-After said timespan, player will get a buff - **Holy Protection**.
+Equipping full set of Hallowed armor will start a 20 seconds countdown.
+After reaching 0, player will get a buff - **Holy Protection**.
 Upon taking <u>ANY</u> damage, Holy Protection will set all incoming damage to 0 for next 5 seconds, as well as making player immune to all forms of knockback.
 Additionaly, player will get Fire Protection and Water Breathing for next 8 seconds, as well as a short boost to Movement Speed that decays over timespan of 6 seconds.

-This dodge has a cooldown of another 22 seconds.
+This dodge has a cooldown of another 16 seconds.
+The initial 20 seconds is reapplied only when players takes off Hallowed Armor.

+If the dodge is not used in 15 seconds after starting Holy Protection, it will time out and require waiting another 16 seconds

 <figure markdown>
   ![Holy Protection](../../../assets/armor/hallowed/dodge.png){ align=right width="400vw" .border }